Back to blog

 Frequently Asked Questions

-Battle cards fail because they're typically written from a product perspective ("here's what we do better") instead of a conversation perspective ("here's what to say when the prospect mentions Competitor X").
+Battle cards fail because they're written from a product perspective ("here's what we do better") instead of a conversation perspective ("here's what to say when the prospect mentions Competitor X").
 They're too long, not scannable, and updated only when someone complains.
 The best battle cards fit on one screen, use plain language, and get reviewed at least quarterly.

 Nick Pham